-Registration for this course will close on June 14, 2019.
+Registration for this course closed June 14, 2019.
 We recommend that students enroll in our new course, Middle School Competitive Math I after that date.

 Eligibility: CTY-level or Advanced CTY-level math score required

 Prerequisites: Successful completion of Grade 5 Mathematics or equivalent